Myles Gaskin Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Over his three career matchups against the Patriots, Gaskin averaged 29.7 rushing yards per game, 0.8 fewer yards than his over/under in Sunday's game.
+- Gaskin's 29.7 rushing yards per game in his three career matchups against the Patriots are 0.8 fewer yards than his over/under in Sunday's game.

-- In three games versus the Patriots Gaskin has not run for a touchdown.
+- Gaskin, in three matchups versus the Patriots, has not run for a TD.

-- The Patriots give up 119.3 yards per game on the ground, the NFL's 22nd-ranked rush defense.
+- The Patriots allow 119.3 yards per game on the ground, the NFL's 22nd-ranked rush defense.

-- The Dolphins are up against the NFL's top D when it comes to rushing TDs conceded (eight this year).
+- The Dolphins are up against the NFL's top D when it comes to rushing TDs allowed (eight this year).

 Recent Performances

-- In last week's matchup against the Titans, Gaskin carried the ball five times for 23 yards (4.6 yards per carry).
+- Against the Titans last week, Gaskin rushed five times for 23 yards (4.6 yards per carry).

-- Over his last three outings, Gaskin has racked up 18 carries for 87 yards (29.0 per game).
+- Over his last three games, Gaskin has racked up 18 carries for 87 yards (29.0 per game).

 Gaskin's Miami Teammates